ypradat/sigprofilerjulia/Readme.rst

 How to run SigProfilerJulia
 ---------------------------

 SigProfilerJulia is run in the command line.
-For a specific matrix count, it will explore a K range of different mutational processes active in the samples.
+For a specific matrix count, it will explore a range of numbers of active mutational processes in the samples.
 SigProfilerJulia also has a random seed implemented, to guarantee reproducibility between runs.

 |